tianhao-ai/Australia-Social-Media-Analytics-on-the-Cloud-comp90024-ass2-team6/README.md

 Welcome to the CCC-ass2-team6 repository.
 This repository is set up to allow you to deploy a ubuntu instance in MRC, deployed couchDB instance, and Wordpress instance in your cloud, run a Mastodon harvester in docker container, and perform regular disk usage checks on your instance.
 After deployed all necessary container, some python script could be help to produce some useful analysis of stream data and Twitter historical data, and the python script contains MapReduce function would help to distributed task of analysis into multiple process.
 In addition, we also have necessary file that store the HTML and Javascript of the website.
+At last, you are more than welcome to check our video in youtube to gain further understanding of this project: https://youtu.be/EBhZff-8_gI
 # Getting Started
 Before getting start, ensure you read the `requirements.txt` , and have necessary package In planning stage, our initial deployment were planned as following picture: